richiefi/rrrouter/README.md

       recompression: true
 ```

+## Retries to a different URL

+A rule can include `retry_rule`, which is another rule to try right after a first try with the parent rule should fail with any server or client error.
+All fields except `cache` are used in the `retry_rule` where applicable.

 ## Host header

 A rule with `hostheader: original` will use what the incoming request used. `hostheader: destination` will use the rule destination's host and port, which is the default.
 An override, `hostheader: app2.example.com:9000` is used as-is.